nickbrandt/GitLab/doc/administration/operations/extra_sidekiq_processes.md

 ## Ignore all GitHub import queues

 When [importing from GitHub](../../user/project/import/github.md), Sidekiq might use all of its resources to perform those operations.
-To set up a separate `sidekiq-cluster` process to ignore all GitHub import-related queues:
+To prevent this, set up a separate `sidekiq-cluster` process to ignore all GitHub import-related queues:

 1. Edit `/etc/gitlab/gitlab.rb` and add: